tmward/tcga/README.md

 ### `make_inputs.R`

-Produces two R objects from the previously tidied patient and msi data produced by `tidy_tcga.R`.
+Produces two R objects from the previously tidied patient and MSI data produced by `tidy_tcga.R`.
 Notably, it only keeps data for patients with a right or left colon cancer and completed information for use in survival analyses (so more than 0 months of follow-up) and completed T